PlaceOS/docs/how-to/location-services/capturing_user_devices.md

 # Discovering User Devices

-For mapping usernames to MAC addresses via IP address.
+This is for mapping usernames to MAC addresses via IP address.
-This requires multiple points of integration and these scripts capture the data from Windows Domains.
+It requires multiple points of integration and captures data from Windows Domains.

 * We use [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) for IP address filtering

 ## Remote Event Query

-For grabbing user device details that are interacting with the domain controller.
+This grabs user device details that are interacting with the domain controller.
-This grabs five minutes worth of details and should be run every five minutes.
+It takes five minutes worth of details, so should run every five minutes.

 * [Event result code details](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventID=4768)
 * [Event details](https://docs.microsoft.com/en-us/windows/security/threat-protection/auditing/event-4768)